yaronf/I-D/STAR/draft-sheffer-acme-star.md

 # Security Considerations

-- CDN's client certificate key is first order security asset and MUST be protected.
-Absent 2FA/MFA, an attacker that can compromise the key might be able to obtain certificates bearing DNO's identity.
-- Consider collusion of two or more CDNs with contracts with the same DNO (?)
+## STAR Protocol Authentication

+The STAR protocol allows its client to obtain certificates bearing the DNO's identity.
+Therefore strong client authentication is mandatory.

+When multiple CDNs may connect to the same DNO, the STAR protocol's authentication must allow the DNO to distinguish between different CDNs.
+Among other benefits, this allows to DNO to cancel a STAR registration for one of its clients instead of all of them.

 ## Restricting CDNs to the Delegation Mechanism